-Typically, the relationships between individual shareholders, and between shareholders and the company itself, are governed by the articles of association.
-In many cases, it will be sufficient to rely solely on the articles to regulate the affairs of the company.
+Typically, the relationships between individual shareholders, and between shareholders and the company itself, are governed by the Articles of Association.
+In many cases, it will be sufficient to rely solely on the Articles to regulate the affairs of the company with a shareholders agreement.

-However the parties to an agreement will be free to decide and agree the terms of the agreement and such can in theory touch upon any matter that may arise between shareholders and/or the company.
-Whilst there is no legal necessity whatsoever to enter into such, there are numerous reasons why it will be a good idea to do so.
+However, the parties to an agreement will be free to decide and agree the terms of the agreement and, as such, can in theory touch upon any matter that may arise between shareholders and/or the company.
+Whilst there is no legal necessity whatsoever to enter into such an agreement, there are numerous reasons why it will be a good idea to do so.

 Advantages of shareholders’ agreements

-Disputes are regrettably all too common amongst business partners.
+Disputes are regrettably all too common among business partners.
 Failure to have an agreed mechanism in place in this regard can easily be fatal to a business.
-Agreements allow the parties to set out exactly how and by whom any disputes are to be settled.
+Agreements allow the parties to set out exactly how, and by whom, any disputes are to be settled.
 Deadlock provisions are also highly useful in this regard.
 If shareholders become locked into an intractable dispute, having a method to allow one party to buy out the shareholding of another can be the only possible way to sustain a business as a going concern.